silentpete/pg-h.io/containers/golang_blog/posts/2018/10/28/How-to-Upgrade-Postgres-Docker-Container-Example.md

 - Linux
 - The application stack is running in a self-hosted/self-maintained/on promise environment.
 - Atlassian product talking to postgres database.
-- Database state/data can be stored on a volume mount to host or NAS. (my experience)
+- Database state/data can be stored on a volume mount to host or NAS.

 ## Process Overview

 Since the application talking to the postgres database is up and running, we just need to read the postgres docs on how to upgrade.
-Finding the recommended way of using pg_upgrade, which requires old and new data paths, old and new bin locations accessible.
+Finding the recommended way of using [pg_upgrade](https://www.postgresql.org/docs/9.6/static/pgupgrade.html), which requires old and new data paths, old and new bin locations accessible.

 Starting with a production dev environment, ready to screw up, we can start the process.